charlesvill/ObsidianVault/ObsidianVault/CS50/Python.md

 	- after select you still will enumerate the columns you want from BOTH tables you're joining or however many tables you're joining. then you'll do the `JOIN othertablename ON firsttable.primaryKey = secondtable.foreignKey`
 		- the = is what the query will look for to join the tables
 		- then after the join statement you could add the filters and ordering, grouping commands you need.
+- Using the AND keyword:
+	- the and can be used to search for criteria that are both present in order to return that data example:
+		- ``

 keywords: